antrea-io/antrea/docs/feature-gates.md

 Stats API, which can be accessed by kubectl get commands, e.g. `kubectl get networkpolicystats`.
 The statistical data includes total number of sessions, packets, and bytes allowed or denied by a NetworkPolicy.
 It is collected asynchronously so there may be a delay of up to 1 minute for changes to be reflected in API responses.
-The feature supports K8s NetworkPolicies and Antrea native policies, the latter of which requires `AntreaPolicy` to be enabled.
+The feature supports K8s NetworkPolicies and Antrea-native policies, the latter of which requires `AntreaPolicy` to be enabled.
 Usage examples:

 ```bash